The Team That Plays Together Stays Together

-Company culture is a multifaceted beast that’s affected by, many things including employee morale, interpersonal behavior, hiring practices, productivity, and more.
-While there are many ways to address and improve company culture, the best way to build strong, cohesive teams and engagement is to play.
+Company culture is a multifaceted beast and while there are many ways to address and improve company culture, an effective way to build strong, cohesive teams and engagement is to play.

 Playing together provides a shared experience that cannot be achieved if all your people ever do is perform their job descriptions around each other.
 Playing allows them to cooperate, laugh, creatively face challenges and problem solve together, as well as experience vulnerability, improvisation, and collaboration in a fun, organic way.

 The benefits are increased engagement, productivity, trust, and job satisfaction—all of which greatly affect your company’s bottom line.

 Make it an important tradition; do it once a week, every other week, or once a month.
 Dedicating some hours of month to play together is worth every minute.
 It’s an investment in a better company and it pays out in increased performance and productivity from happier, more cohesive teams.
 Make sure to include activities with some healthy competition and ones that require everyone to work together on a shared project.
 Here are a few ideas to get the ball rolling: